EdDataScienceEES/tutorial-Stead-James/index.md

 You now have several more dpylr functions to add to your holster.

-now moving away from DPLYR -
+Now moving away from DPLYR -
 What does a pirate say when they enter their teenagers cabin?

 ---------------------------------------------------